 Simulations are a center piece of a CAE environment, and Fusion 360 offers several types of studies.
 In this chapter we show two examples as a guide practice to get familiar with the setup steps needed to launch a study.

 Chapter 16.
 2D Drawing – page 457

 Short chapter explaining how to create plans with 2D Drawing workspace.

 Generative Design is nowadays the flagship value adding tool of Fusion 360.
 Up to October 2019 this function was limited to commercial licenses but since then all licenses can access the tool, which involves additional credits payment.
 The chapter is mainly a practical exercise that allows us to see all steps needed to setup a study, and the options to visualize and analyze results to choose the solution that is more convenient for the user within those solutions that meet established requirements.

 Where to buy the book

-“Fusion 360 con ejemplos y ejercicios prácticos” is available for online purchase and in main bookstores such as la Casa del Libro, FNAC and El Corte Inglés and up to 150 bookstores in Spain.
+“Fusion 360 con ejemplos y ejercicios prácticos” is available for online purchase at the publisher Marcombo and in main bookstores such as la Casa del Libro, FNAC and El Corte Inglés and up to 150 bookstores in Spain.

 Since April 2020 the book is also available in ebook format